 Once Herod confirmed the location of the Messiah’s birth, he passed this information on to the Magi.
-He met with them secretly, so as not to draw attention to the Magi’s mission and his devious plan.
-He instructed the Magi to report back to him once they found the child because he also desired to pay homage.
+He met with them secretly in order not to draw attention to the Magi's mission and his devious plan.
+He instructed the Magi to report to him once they found the child because he also desired to pay homage.
 While on their way to Bethlehem, they became aware of the star’s guiding presence again.
 This caused them great joy because it reaffirmed their initial mission, which began hundreds of miles away from their current location.

-Although we traditionally see the nativity scene with the shepherds and the Magi together, time had passed between the two visits.
-Luke identified Jesus as a baby in the manger (Luke 2:6-7).
-Here in Matthew, the word used to describe Jesus is "child" and suggested the age of an infant or toddler.
-Additionally, the word used for "house" indicates a place of permanent residence.
+Although we traditionally see the nativity scene with the shepherds and the Magi, time had passed between the two visits.
+As previously mentioned, Luke placed the baby Jesus in the manger (Luke 2:6-7).
+Here in Matthew, the family was located in a house, indicating a place of permanent residence.
+Additionally, the word used to describe Jesus is "child" and suggests the age of an infant or toddler.

 4. Relate to life: